Many fibromyalgia patients often complain about having issues with their ears. Are these two issues related?

 - Feeling as though the ear is clogged, making it harder to hear

 These are pressure points are located on the inner side of the mandible.
 These pressure points will appear from the ear down into the jaw of a person.
-From this pressure points, there are several of the same types of ear pain that is being felt.
-This pain includes:
+From these pressure points, there are several of the same types of ear pain that are being felt.

 - A deep ringing in the ears that can impact how well you hear